nix-community/nix/installer-test/README.md

 setup QEMU.
 Make sure to have KVM enabled on your machine for it to be fast (/dev/kvm should exist on the host).

-You should see the following error[1]:

-    error: no such device: root.

-Wait 30 seconds and it should continue to boot.
-Sometimes you need to type Enter to continue.

 # Login

 Next comes the login session.
 Use these credentials: